Richardaeld/Fat_Racoon_Kitchen/README.md

 + I've uploaded a recipe I don't like anymore and I want to remove it. <!-- Tests for deletion of recipe --><!-- Tests C.R.U.D. -->

 #### Expectation(s):
-1. A recipe is created, viewed, edited, and deleted.
+1. A recipe will be created, viewed, edited, and deleted.
 1. A missing recipe message is flashed when a user tries to view a deleted recipe.
 1. The page content fills appropriately and doesn't spill out beyond obvious borders.
 1. The page content doesn't overlap and is easily read.

 #### Assumption(s):
-1. The tester will create an account for this test, and will keep a record of said account.
+1. The tester will create an account for this test, and will keep a record of the account.

 #### Testing Step(s):
 1. Load the **Index Page** of the Fat Raccoon.